mrthreeplates/TRS-80_floppy_remapper/README.md

 ## Installation in a Model 4 Gate array

-1. Disassemble your TRS-80 so that you have access to the motherboard board.
+1. Disassemble your TRS-80 so that you have access to the motherboard.
 1. Install a socket for the remapper board (refer to instructions above).
 1. Connect a jumper on the back of the remapper board (labeled "Run mode").
 1. Plug in the remapper board into the socket.